-If you have been abused or neglected at Shady Oaks East, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Shady Oaks East, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Who is Shady Oaks East?

 Shady Oaks East is a small nursing care facility in Will County.
 They offer nursing care and daily living assistance, among others.
 They employ various healthcare professionals – contract and full-time – to complete their team of experts.
 The center is located at 16240 Parker Road, Lockport, IL and may be reached through telephone number 708-301-6870.
 The Illinois Nursing Home Care Act and Department of Public Health govern Shady Oaks East.

 Shady Oaks East’s Address, Phone Number, and Contact Information

 Shady Oaks East has 16 certified beds under their management.
 It is a non-profit Intermediate Care Facility in the Chicago area.
 It is a non-profit Intermediate Care Facility that offers nursing care and mobility assistance.
 They also provide support services as with grooming, meal preparation, and housekeeping.
 Among their team of healthcare experts are registered nurse (RNs), licensed practical nurses, pharmacist, psychologist, Qualified Mental Retardation Professional (QMRP), and habilitation aide (DD Homes).
 The facility is situated near the Silver Cross Hospital.